plasne/experiment-catalog/README.md

 ## TODO

-- Add a view of details of an evaluation, for instance the metrics aggregated by question in ground truth
-  - Extend further down to the actual run
+- Add proper config implementation
-  - Add links for the actual run
+- Add StyleCop
 - Add validation to the API
 - Add an endpoint for creating a project
 - Add UI to create a project